isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-uri-transf/c-replaceuri.md

 ---
 description: The ReplaceURI transformation changes the value in the internal URI dimension to a new value.
-seo-description: The ReplaceURI transformation changes the value in the internal URI dimension to a new value.
-seo-title: ReplaceURI
 solution: Analytics
 title: ReplaceURI
 topic: Data workbench